steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 and for online application forms and contact details for enquiries, see the [DiRAC website](https://dirac.ac.uk/getting-access/).

-Once the submission and its technical case has been approved, allocations are managed within time is allocated in 3-month chunks over the duration of the project, which may be over a period of years.
+Once the submission and its technical case has been approved, allocations are managed within in 3-month chunks over the duration of the project, which may be over a period of years.
 Allocation usage is based primarily on core CPU hours or GPU hours.
 Following a 3-month allocation project usage is reviewed and extended based on that review